hughsie/python-uswid/README.md

 `tag-version` in the `[uSWID]` section.

-If there are multiple loaded identities (for instance, using a `uswid` file, or using `--load` multiple times) then you can specify the correct identity using:
+If there are multiple loaded identities (for instance, using a `uswid` file, or using multiple files on `--load`) then you can specify the correct identity using:

     [uSWID]
     tag-id = acbd84ff-9898-4922-8ade-dd4bbe2e40ba